TomiwaAribisala-git/terraform-beginner-bootcamp-2023/README.md

 ### Printing Vars

-- We can print an env var using echo eg. 'echo $HELLO'
+- We can print an env var using echo eg. `echo $HELLO`

 ### Scoping of Env Vars

 - When you open up new bash terminals in VSCode it will not be aware of the env vars that you have set in another window.

-- If you want Env Vars to persist across all future bash terminals that are open, you need to set env vars in your bash profile. eg. '.bash_profile'
+- If you want Env Vars to persist across all future bash terminals that are open, you need to set env vars in your bash profile. eg. `.bash_profile`

 ### Persisting Env Vars in Gitpod